locksiDesmond/locksiDesmond/README.md

 ### Personal projects 😃🧾

-I've gotten the opportunity to work on different projects, all of which are interesting and took me on a different journey, learn new things and have fun while at it.
-I enjoy the process a little bit more than I enjoy the outcome. p.s This is oudated as these are project i worked on before 2021.
+I've had the chance to work on a variety of interesting projects that have each taken me on a unique journey, learned new things, and it's been enjoyable.
+I like the process a  little bit more than I like the result..
+P.S.
+This is outdated because I worked on these projects before 2021.
 - [Sorosoke app](https://sorosoke.netlify.app/) - A website that supports the advocate of good governance and a better Nigeria.
 - [create-animation-ws](https://www.npmjs.com/package/create-animation-ws) - A NPM package that supplies a basic template for HTML, GSAP and scrollTrigger.
 - [Untitled](http://feguber.vercel.app/) - An ecommerce platform.